MattSHarker/Random_Bash_scripts/README.md

 Randomly rolls dice (generates random numbers) as specified by standard DnD dice notaion

 Example: "rd 3d6" could produce "2 6 1"

+# TODO
+Ideas that are not yet created

+## doxymake
+Creates a PDF of doxygen documentation
+A few commands strung together to ease any confusion when generating a basic doxygen PDF

+## maketex
+AKA: make LaTeX
+A few commands stringed together to build a pdf from LaTeX code